firefly-iii/docs/docs/docs/csv/usage/roles.md

 - Transaction payment date
 - Transaction invoice date

 These are meta-dates related to the transaction you can set.
+These dates are just for show, and Firefly III doesn't use them at the moment.
+Some users import these dates to make sure the data isn't lost (ie. the interest date versus the booking date) but there's no feature yet in Firefly III that uses the dates.
+If you're not sure what to do with these date fields, just ignore them.

 ### External ID / Internal reference